maktoobgar/go_template/CONTRIBUTING.md

 ### Commit message guidelines

-There is a template for how to commit:
+There is a template for how to commit ([conventional commit](https://www.conventionalcommits.org/en/v1.0.0/)):

 - **\<type>(\<scope>): \<subject>**